 - Chapter 13 entails the creation of repayment plans while eliminating debt

 With these distinctions in mind, applicants may have a better idea of which form of bankruptcy may best suit their situation.
 To determine which bankruptcy option you should pursue, consult with an experienced attorney today.

-If you or someone that you care about is facing financial troubles and is considering filing for bankruptcy, contact an experienced Raleigh bankruptcy attorney from the Bradford Law Offices, PLLC, today at (919) 758-8879.
+If you or someone that you care about is facing financial troubles and is considering filing for bankruptcy, contact an experienced Raleigh bankruptcy attorney from the Bradford Law Offices, today at (919) 758-8879.
 Our attorneys are prepared to explain the varying types of bankruptcy and how they can help you with your financial situation.